-There have been over a dozen times in my life where someone has mistaken me for someone else, saying he saw me at a store that I do not patronize, or asked me how I enjoyed the concert, which I did not attend.
+There have been over a dozen times in my life where someone has mistaken me for someone else, saying he saw me at a store I never go to, or asked me how I enjoyed the concert, which I did not attend.
 I usually joke that I hope these doppelgängers behave themselves so that I don’t get blamed for something they did.
 But when watching this movie, recalling those times where I have been mistaken for someone else makes me squirm.

 In a lot of movies, Manny would be arrested, locked up, arraigned, and bailed out in five minutes of screen time.
 But Hitchcock takes us through the whole process slowly, so that we experience the dread of handcuffs, bars, hard beds, and angular accommodations.
 On the day of his arraignment, he has to show up in court unshaven, which only adds to his humiliation.

 Then, at his trial, the prosecuting attorney, in his opening statement, says he will show that Manny needed to borrow money to pay off the bookies, based on statements he made to the detectives.
 Manny looks at his lawyer, Frank O’Connor (Anthony Quayle), negatively shaking his head to indicate that it isn’t true.
 We heard Manny admit that he went to the race track a few times, but that is all.
 Did the detectives misunderstand him?
 Did they purposely make this up?
 Or were those supposedly pretend bets in fact real bets, and he was in trouble with the bookies?
 We never find out, since it ends in a mistrial.

-The reason for the mistrial is that a juror expresses his impatience when O’Connor is cross examining the eyewitnesses.
-I must admit, I am sympathetic to his exasperation.
-There are two witnesses, a Mrs. James and Miss Willis, who both work at the insurance company, and who had picked Manny out of a lineup.
+The reason for the mistrial is that a juror expresses his impatience when O’Connor is cross-examining the eyewitnesses.
+There are two witnesses, a Mrs. James and a Miss Willis, who both work at the insurance company, and who had picked Manny out of a lineup.
 First, Mrs. James identifies Manny as the one that held up the insurance company where she worked.
 Then Miss Willis takes the stand.
 Manny’s lawyer asks her about the “alleged lineup,” to which there is an objection.
 At first, I thought it strange that he would make a disparaging remark like that about the lineup.
 We were able to see the men that were grouped together with Manny, and I saw nothing problematic about them.
 Perhaps the subsequent dialogue reveals his misgivings:

 O’Connor: Were there any men in that alleged lineup you knew before that night?